-It has been just over eight years since Heath Ledger passed away in New York City at just 28 years old after an accidental overdose on pain, anti-anxiety and sleep medications.
+It has been 10 years since Heath Ledger passed away in New York City at just 28 years old after an accidental overdose on pain, anti-anxiety and sleep medications.

 Although his film career spans roles which saw the thespian able to achieve everything from playing a teenage heartthrob to a closeted cowboy, he will perhaps be best known to most for his portrayal as The Joker in director Christopher Nolan’s trilogy of Batman films.